Discovering Bach’s Secret Tempo Code

 In his biography Johann Sebastian Bach: The Learned Musician, Christoph Wolff begins with a ten-page essay, a Proloque titled “Bach and the Notion of Musical Science,” which sets forth the thesis that Bach preferred to refer to himself as “one who produces works of musical science” rather than a “mere practitioner of music”.
 Wolff writes:

 The letters Alpha and Omega, Α and Ω, are the first and last letters of the Classical Greek alphabet, which symbolize the unity and oneness of “God, the Father” and “God, the Son” in Christian theology.
-Since Christ and God are understood as being equal, incorporating such symbolism into multi-movement musical works requires making the first and last “elements” equal, which may refer to the first and last notes of a melody or fugue subject.

 Chapter 5: Reconstruction of Bach’s System of Tempo

-Theorizing about proportional tempos in Bach’s music is nothing new and this book is certainly not the first publication to propose such a thing; however, this author is perhaps the first person to categorize these proportional tempos into a logical and coherent system of rows and columns consisting exclusively of integers.
+Theorizing about proportional tempos in Bach’s music is nothing new and this book is certainly not the first publication to propose such a thing; however, this author is perhaps the first person to categorize these proportional tempos into a logical and coherent system of rows and columns consisting exclusively of integers

 Chapter 6: Bach, Musical Architect & the Divine Numbers 1-2-3